huawei-noah/trustworthyAI/README.md

 ### gCastle

 - This is a causal structure learning toolchain, which contains various functionality related to causal learning and evaluation.
+A tech report describing the toolbox is available [here](https://arxiv.org/abs/2111.15155).
 - Most of causal discovery algorithms in gCastle are gradient-based, hence the name: **g**radient-based **Ca**usal **St**ructure **Le**arning pipeline.